 Then, you have flexibility no matter what happens in the future.
-If you still have debts, you can convert it into a permanent option; if your debts have reduced significantly, you can convert but reduce the coverage and enjoy cheaper premiums; if you have paid everything off and have money saved for final expenses, you can just let the policy expire.
-With this flexibility, you can make the right decision for yourself however many years down the line.
+If you still have debts, you can convert it into a permanent option; if your debts have reduced significantly, you can convert but reduce the coverage and enjoy cheaper premiums; if you have paid everything off and have money saved for final expenses, you may choose to just let the policy lapse.
+With this flexibility, you can make the right decision for yourself however many years down the line it may be.

 Life insurance statistics show that 98% of term life policies expire or are canceled.
-Rather than cancel your policy or let it expire, consider two options.
+Rather than cancel your policy or let it expire, consider a few options.

 The first option is choosing return of premium life insurance.
 Upon expiry, all your premiums are returned to you.
 This is a great method for getting the coverage you need, with the benefit of receiving a lump sum payment down the road.

 The second option is to use your term life insurance conversion option and sell your policy to a life settlement company.
 Do your due diligence ahead of time to see if it makes sense, but this can be a great way to make money fast and recapture all your premiums and then some.

 And a third option is if you convert the policy and choose to keep it, see if your family can help pitch in for the premiums.
 After all, who stands to benefit the most from the life insurance?
 If it is a sizeable death benefit, paying premiums for a decade might be well worth your kids while if they stand to reap a large return on investment when they receive the death benefit upon your passing.